 13-3826.
 Petition to terminate sex offender registration; hearing; notice

-A. A defendant who is convicted of a violation of section 13-1405, who is required to register pursuant to section 13-3821 and who successfully completes a term of probation may petition the court for an order to terminate any duty to register and shall serve a copy of the petition on the prosecutor.
+A. A defendant who is ordered or required to register pursuant to section 13-3821 for an offense committed in violation of this title and who successfully completes a term of probation may petition the court for an order to terminate any duty to register and shall serve a copy of the petition on the prosecutor.
 In the petition, the defendant shall avow, under penalty of perjury, all of the following:

-1. The defendant was under twenty-two years of age at the time the offense was committed.
+1. The defendant is at least thirty-five years of age at the time of the filing of the petition and was under twenty-two years of age at the time the offense was committed.

 4. The defendant did not violate any of the sex offender terms of the defendant's probation.

-5. The defendant has not subsequently committed another felony offense or any offense included in chapter 14 or 35.1 of this title.
+5. The defendant has not subsequently committed another felony offense or any offense included in chapter 14 or 35.1 of this title for at least ten years after the date on which the person was sentenced for the offense for which the defendant was ordered or required to register.

 6. A court has not determined that probable cause exists to believe the defendant is a sexually violent person pursuant to title 36, chapter 37 or that a sexually violent person proceeding pursuant to title 36, chapter 37 is not currently pending.